 Many crystal meth addicts have encountered an enhanced quality of recovery through their participation in H&I sharing.
 Many describe it as being an incredible experience knowing that they have made a difference.
 Our identity, as recovering crystal meth addicts, provides us with a unique perspective to carry the message of recovery to other crystal meth addicts.
 Other benefits of H&I service include:

 7. It is a flexible commitment of one to two meetings per month.

 8. Many addicts will benefit from our valuable experience.

 How do I become a member?

-It is easy to become a member of the CMA H&I sub-committee.
-You can either join a local H&I sub-committee and get into action in your local area.
+It is easy to become a member of the CMA H&I advisory committee.
+You can join a local H&I committee and get into action in your local area.
 There are sobriety requirements to serve on certain panels.
 Also, there are clearance requirements for certain facilities such as jail or juvenile hall.
 Not every facility has strict requirements.
 If you have a desire to serve we can find a place for you.
 You can contact us HERE.

 All Members of CMA who are interested in H&I service are invited to join the monthly H&I World Service conference call.
 The conference call is held on the fourth Saturday of each month at 9:00 am Pacific, 10:00 am Mountain, 11:00 am Central, and Noon Eastern time.